DataDog/kics/documentation/rules/terraform/aws/s3_bucket_acl_allows_read_or_write_to_all_users.md

 ### Description

  This check identifies AWS S3 buckets that have ACLs allowing read or write access to all users, creating a significant security risk.
-When S3 buckets are configured with public access (using ACLs like 'public-read' or 'public-read-write'), sensitive data can be exposed to unauthorized users, potentially leading to data breaches, intellectual property theft, or compliance violations.
-To secure your S3 buckets, always use private ACLs as shown in the example below:
+When S3 buckets are configured with public access (using ACLs such as `public-read` or `public-read-write`), sensitive data can be exposed to unauthorized users, potentially leading to data breaches, intellectual property theft, or compliance violations.
+To secure your S3 buckets, always use private ACLs, as shown in the example below:

 ```terraform
 resource "aws_s3_bucket" "secure_example" {